Sonja Duric

 BDes (Digital Design), ADipScr&Med, DipIntDigMed

-Dion is graphic designer with a background in marketing, storytelling and communications design.
+Dion has a background in marketing, storytelling and communications design.
 Having worked as a freelance designer on a variety of campaigns for a variety of clients, including Honda, Nickelodeon and Monash University, he has extensive experience with working in diverse teams.
 He is a designer who revels in the details and likes to cross his ‘T’s and dot his ‘I’s.

 Collaborators